-The Systems > System List > Inactive section lists every client that has not checked in with the Uyuni Server in 24 hours or more.
+The Systems > System List > Inactive section lists every client that has not checked in with the the Uyuni Server in 24 hours or more.

-For more information about client connections to the server, see Client-configuration > Contact-methods-intro.
+For more information about client connections to the server, see Client-configuration > Contactmethods-intro.

-For more information on troubleshooting inactive clients, see Administration > Tshoot-inactive clients.
+For more information on troubleshooting inactive clients, see Administration > Troubleshooting.